 I enjoy playing tennis, running, swimming, cycling, watching rugby, reading, going to

 see live music, drawing, meditation, psychology and going for long walks, and my family dogs!

 I’m very interested to be getting involved as a trustee and to be gaining some experience in this field, as well as understanding more about how boards work and governance.

 Position: Marketing Support

 Hello, my name is Alice.

 I am currently a third-year student, studying English and Media Studies at Portsmouth University.
 I am also a marketing volunteer for Toucan Diversity, where I am involved with marketing on Toucan’s Twitter and Facebook accounts, helping to produce Toucan’s Diversity newsletter and SEO marketing.
 When I graduate, I aim to use the skills gained from volunteering with Toucan Diversity, to help with future job opportunities in the marketing sector.
 Also, I hope through volunteering with Toucan Diversity to become more disability aware with the opportunity of attending training sessions.

-I am local to Portsmouth and spent my working career in IT.
-I am now semi-retired and work as a Church Administrator.
+I am local to Portsmouth and spent most of my working career in IT and more recently as a Church Administrator.
 I wanted to put my “spare” time to good use and support a worthwhile organisation while retaining some interest in the subject of IT.
 Toucan Diversity seems to fit the bill (no pun intended)!
 I have a number of friends and other contacts who suffer from one form of disability or another and so I feel strongly about the subject of discrimination.
 Having training provided by those with real life experience seems so much more valuable than simply providing a set of rules to be followed in order to be politically correct.
 As so often, real change comes about when people’s perception is changed through education and experience, not through “being talked at”.